Control of localized states of itinerant electrons and their magnetic interactions: Self-consistent solutions in NC AA model

-(d, h) in Fig.~\ref{fig1} show the case where there are four self-consistent solutions of Eq.~\eqref{8}.
-The non-magnetic solution and the magnetic state with momentum 2.4 $\mu_B$ correspond to the maximum $\Delta \mathcal{E}(M,N)$ and unstable.
+Fig.~\ref{fig1} (d, h) show the case where there are four self-consistent solutions of Eq.~\eqref{8}.
+The non-magnetic solution and the magnetic state with momentum 2.4 $\mu_B$ correspond to the maximum $\Delta \mathcal{E}(M,N)$ and are unstable.
 The other two magnetic solutions are locally stable.
 In the ground state the moment is lower.
-Adopting the parameters $N=6.0$, $\theta_2=0$, and $v=3$, we obtain four distinct self-consistent solutions.
-These can be expressed as pairs of $(M, x)$: $(0, -9.87)$, $(0.75, -9.52)$, $(2.5, -8.52)$, and $(3.15, -8.93)$.
+These four distinct self-consistent solutions were obtained for $5N=6.0$, $\theta_2=0$, and $v=3$.
+They can be expressed as pairs of $(5M, x)$: $(0, -9.87)$, $(0.75, -9.52)$, $(2.5, -8.52)$, and $(3.15, -8.93)$.

-If we change the $N$ near a self-consistent solution, leaving the magnetic moment satisfying Eq.~\eqref{8}, it turns out that the minima in Fig.~\ref{fig1} (e, f, g, h) correspond to the minima in $N$, and the maxima to the maxima in N. Thus, the extreme points turn out to be local maxima or minima on the energy surface $\mathcal{E}(M,N)$.
-The same is valid for $\Omega (M,x)$, as shown in the SM.
+The stability of self-consistent solutions is illustrated in the bottom panel of Fig.~\ref{fig1}, which shows the dependencies $10\Delta \mathcal{E}/\Gamma (M)$, where the parameter $x$ is chosen to ensure a given self-consistent numbers of d-electrons $N$.
+If $N$ differs from the value determined by the nuclear charge, the impurity will be charged, increasing the energy of the system, although this contribution is not explicitly included in the Hamiltonian of the d-subsystem \eqref{1}.
+Assuming that the charge (number of particles) relaxation time is significantly shorter than the magnetic moment relaxation time, one can conclude that the state will be stable if it corresponds to a minimum in $M$.

+The same is true for the maximum of $\Delta \mathcal{E}$.
+This is shown in Fig.~\ref{prove}, where the energy is plotted as a function of $x$ and $M$ in the neighborhood of the two self-consistent solutions shown in Fig.~\ref{fig1}(d).
+The dependence $10\Delta \mathcal{E} (M)/\Gamma$ is obtained for $x$ and $M$ satisfying \eqref{7}.

+The fact that an extremum point represents a minimum or maximum under certain conditions (in our case, self-consistency conditions \eqref{7}) does not guarantee that the corresponding points are actually local minima or maxima on the surface $\Delta \mathcal{E}(M,N)$.
+To determine the type of extremum, it is necessary to determine the eigenvalues of the Hessian matrix at the corresponding points.
+The Hessian matrix can be expressed in terms of the density of states at the Fermi level $\rho^\alpha \equiv \rho^\alpha (\epsilon_F)$ if the quantization axis is chosen along the magnetic moment of the corresponding atom.
+The equation for the eigenvalues of the Hessian matrix is:

+One of the eigenvalues of the Hessian matrix is always negative, while the other can be positive or negative.
+Thus, the extrema represent saddle points or maxima.
+The minima shown in the figure correspond to saddle points, and the maxima correspond to maxima.
+The criterion for an eigenvalue to cross zero corresponds to the Stoner criterion for the transition from a non-magnetic to a magnetic state in the systems with itinerant electrons.
+A saddle point can become a minimum if the electrostatic energy responsible for electroneutrality is added.